Empire Records: Background

 AllMusic.com rated the soundtrack 4 out of 5.

+BuzzFeed.com described the soundtrack as "a collection of B-sides from prominent artists, covers, and new finds".

 In 2010, Gin Blossoms frontman Robin Wilson said of Empire Records, "[It's] a classic film that only a handful of people really saw, but it definitely made an impact on that generation.
 It was really cool to have been a part of that".

+Most songs in the film and on the Soundtrack Album are "Provided to YouTube" by their copyright owners.